Mild to severe: Immune system holds clues to virus reaction

 In another 660 severely ill patients, the same team found 3.5% had gene mutations that didn’t produce Type I interferons.

 Each of those silent vulnerabilities was enough to tip the balance in favor of the virus early on, said Dr. Jean-Laurent Casanova, an infectious disease geneticist at Rockefeller University in New York, who co-leads the COVID Human Genetic Effort.
+He is paid by the Howard Hughes Medical Institute, which also helps fund The Associated Press Health and Science Department.

 Certain interferons are used as medicines and are under study as a possible COVID-19 treatment; the auto-antibody discovery adds another factor to consider.